Wind4Greg/Server-for-VCs/README.md

 The created property of the proof MUST be an [XMLSCHEMA11-2] formatted date string.

 The proofPurpose property of the proof MUST be a string, and MUST match the verification relationship expressed by the verification method controller.

-The value of the proofValue property of the proof MUST be an ECDSA signature produced according to [FIPS-186-5] and SHOULD use the deterministic ECDSA signature variant, produced according to [FIPS-186-5] using the curves and hashes as specified in section 3.
-Algorithms, encoded according to section 7 of [RFC4754] (sometimes referred to as the IEEE P1363 format), and encoded using the base-58-btc header and alphabet as described in the Multibase section of [VC-DATA-INTEGRITY].